4d/docs/docs/Project/exporting.md

 If the conversion was successful and no blocking errors encountered, the following dialog box is diplayed:
 ![](../assets/en/exportProj2.png)

 - **Reveal log**: highlights the conversion log file on your disk.
-Reading this file is highly recommenced in any case since the conversion process could have modified some parts of the application (see XXX).
+Reading this file is highly recommenced in any case since the conversion process could have modified some parts of the application (see [Check the conversion](#check-the-conversion)).

 - **Open project**: restarts the 4D application and loads the converted project.

 ### About the data file

-The data file is left untouched by the
+The data file is left untouched by the conversion.
+Only development elements are converted.
+You can open the data file with the .4db structure file after a conversion.

 ## Resulting project